Manta-Network/docs/docs/zkShuffle/Deploy/05-Ethers.js.md

 ## What is Ethers.js?

 The Ethers.js library offers a collection of tools to interact with Ethereum nodes using JavaScript, similar to Web3.js.
-Caldera also has a similar API that is fully compatible with Ethereum's JSON RPC invocations.
-This means that developers can take advantage of this compatibility and use the Ethers.js library to interact with a Caldera node as if it were an Ethereum node.
+Manta Pacific also has a similar API that is fully compatible with Ethereum's JSON RPC invocations.
+This means that developers can take advantage of this compatibility and use the Ethers.js library to interact with a Manta Pacific node as if it were an Ethereum node.

 ## Getting Started with Ethers.js